preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-### Step 3: Download and Install ModelSim
+### Step 2: Download and Install ModelSim

-1. Download the Installer
+1. Download the Installer:

 From within your **Xubuntu VM**, open Firefox and go to: